typicode/husky-4-to-8/README.md

 ## What it does

+`husky init` will modify `package.json > scripts`.
+You may want to commit your changes to this file before running `husky init`.

 `husky-4-to-5` will run `husky add` for each hook defined in `.huskyrc*` or `package.json > husky`.
 It won't remove previous config however.

 ## Clean